 Pay 100% or at least a minimum of 70% of your costs.

-70% Automatic Clearance may be used by filling out a “Clear Me” Authorization form with the Office of Student Accounts.
+70% Automatic Clearance may be used by filling out a “Clear Me” Authorization form and by following instructions on the Office of Student Accounts Financial Clearance page.